pypy/pypy/pypy/doc/rlib.rst

     won't be allocated but represented by *tagged pointers**, that is pointers that have the lowest bit set.

-.. _objectmodel: ../../../../pypy/rlib/objectmodel.py

 ``rarithmetic``
 ===============

-The rarithmetic_ module contains functionality to handle the small differences in the behaviour of arithmetic code in regular Python and RPython code.
+The `pypy/rlib/rarithmetic.py`_ module contains functionality to handle the small differences in the behaviour of arithmetic code in regular Python and RPython code.
 Most of them are already described in the `coding guide`_

-.. _rarithmetic: ../../../../pypy/rlib/rarithmetic.py
 .. _`coding guide`: coding-guide.html

 ``rbigint``
 ===========

-The rbigint module contains a full RPython implementation of the Python ``long`` type (which itself is not supported in RPython).
+The `pypy/rlib/rbigint.py`_ module contains a full RPython implementation of the Python ``long`` type (which itself is not supported in RPython).
 The ``rbigint`` class contains that implementation.
 To construct ``rbigint`` instances use the static methods ``fromint``, ``frombool``, ``fromfloat`` and ``fromdecimalstr``.
 To convert back